inno-devops-labs/F23-core-course-labs/README.md

 This is a simple web application built with Python and Flask that displays the current Moscow time.
 It serves as a basic example of creating a web application with a Python web framework and displaying real-time data.

+Also there is a counter for visits that can be seen on /visits endpoint

 ## Unit Tests

 ### Running Unit Tests